Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Results and discussion

 From the overtone-DNP perspective, it is important to note that the nuclear polarization is distributed over nearly all electron spin and microcrystal orientations.
-This is in contrast to triplet-DNP on the $|\Delta M_S| = 1$ transition, where only certain electron spin or crystallite orientation participate in the polarization process~\cite{miyanishi2021room}.
+This is in contrast to triplet-DNP on the $|\Delta M_S| = 1$ transition, where only certain electron spins or crystallite orientations participate in the polarization process~\cite{miyanishi2021room}.
 In addition, the fraction of the overtone states $|\pm 1 \rangle$ affects the rate at which proton polarization is built up.
 Of the pentacene molecules photo-excited to the triplet state, those populated onto the $|0 \rangle$ state are irrelevant.
 Thus, the density of the sources of polarization is lower than the concentration of those pentacene molecules undergoing intersystem crossing to the triplet state upon photo-excitation.
 If the fraction of the overtone state is rather small, it may seem that the source density would become exceedingly small.
-It is, however, important to note that which of the three states each pentacene molecule settles on depends on the probability.
-In triplet-DNP experiments where the cycle of photo-excitation and ISE is repeated multiple times, every pentacene molecule has a finite chance to be in the active states and therefore does contribute to polarization transfer.
+However, it is important to note that the state in which each pentacene molecule settles depends on the probability.
+In triplet-DNP experiments where the cycle of photo-excitation and ISE is repeated multiple times, every pentacene molecule has a finite chance to be in the active states, and therefore contributes to polarization transfer.
 It is not the source density but the frequency of repetition of the DNP process that is affected by the small fraction of the overtone states.
 This technical issue could be addressed by introducing laser equipment capable of pulsing at a higher rate.